KokoseiJ/NicoBot/README.md

-I'm well aware that threading in python has a disadvantage due to Global Interpreter Lock. so I'm planning to migrate to multiprocessing. also, Since websocket-client is not really good performance-wise, I'm considering to migrate to autobahn. but, websocket is not an option, since It depends on coroutine heavily.
+I'm well aware that threading in python has a disadvantage due to Global Interpreter Lock. so I'm planning to migrate to multiprocessing. also, Since websocket-client is not really good performance-wise, I'm considering to migrate to autobahn. but, `websockets` is not an option, since It depends on coroutine heavily.
 [They stated that its purpose is to provide a convenient asynchronous API.](https://github.com/aaugustin/websockets/issues/173)

 ## Contributions?